kurokida/jsQuestPlus/README.md

 const guess = [0.5] // Although the parameter of guess is assumed as a single value, this should be specified as an array.
 ```

+## Create jsQuestPlus instance
 After specifying the psychometric functions and all parameters, initialize the QUEST+ data as follows:

 ```javascript
 const jsqp = new jsQuestPlus ([func_resp0, func_resp1], [contrast_samples], [threshold_samples, slope_samples, guess, lapse_samples])
 ```

-The jsqp is an abbreviation of jsQuestPlus, and any variable names are available.
-The first argument of the jsQuestPlus function is an array of the psychometric functions, the second argument is an array of the stimulus parameters, and the third argument is an array of the psychometric parameters.
-Note that the elements in each array (e.g., threshold_samples, slope_samples, guess, and lapse_samples) must be written in the order specified in the psychometric function declaration.
+In this example, the instance is assigned to the variable `jsqp`, which is an abbreviation for jsQuestPlus.
+However, other valid variable names could be used as well.
+The arguments of the jsQuestPlus function are, in sequence, the following:
+1. An array of psychometric functions
+2. An array of stimulus parameters
+3. An array of psychometric parameters.

+The first argument passed to the psychometric functions is always the stimulus parameter.
+Successive arguments are delivered in the same order as they are specified in the array of psychometric parameters.
+I.e., the first argument above is the `threshold`, which is passed as second argument to the psychometric function, the second argument above is the `slope`, which is passed as third argument to the psychometric function.
 Priors will be treated as a uniform probability over all psychometric parameter combinations.

 After completing the initialization, the stimulus parameters that are predicted to yield the most informative results at the next trial can be obtained as follows: